nnirror/facet/README.md

 - **sine** ( _frequencyPattern_, _duration_ = sample_rate, _samplerate_ = sample_rate )
 	- generates a sine wave at `frequencyPattern` Hertz, lasting for `duration` samples, at the sample rate defined by `samplerate`.
-	- Output range is from -1 - 1.
+	- output range is from -1 - 1.
 	- example:
 		- `$('example').sine(440,n4).play(); // 440 Hz sine wave for a quarter note`
 		- `$('example').sine(_.ramp(10,2000,300)).play(); // ramp from 10Hz to 2000 Hz over 300 values`